-Molly has three types of satellite communication, each with its own features and benefits.
+Molly has four types of satellite communication, each with its own features and benefits.
 Let’s get into the details of each of these.

 Voice Communications via Sat Phone

-In Molly the Sat Phone is permanently mounted in the docking station with a connection to an external satellite antenna, mounted high on the roof with good visibility of the skies.
-This new arrangement provides better connection to the Inmarsat network, but more importantly, the Sat Phone is now also powered on.
+In Molly, the Sat Phone is permanently mounted in a docking station which connected to a external satellite antenna, mounted high on the roof of the cab to provide the best possible visibility to the skies.
+This new arrangement provides better quality of connection to the Inmarsat network, but more importantly, the Sat Phone is now also always powered on.
 This always-on approach means we are constantly confirming that we can register with the Satellite network, we know the phone battery is always fully charged, and most importantly, means others can calls us.
-We are currently subscribed to the cheapest, low-call-volume monthly plan we can find – which is a good solution for us.
+We are currently subscribed to the cheapest, low-call-volume monthly plan we can find.
+This works out at about $1 USD per minute, if used.
 Essentially the Sat Phone is an emergency only option.

 Tracking via SPOT

-SPOT is our vehicle tracking device, connected to a satellite service based on the Globalstar network.
+SPOT is our vehicle tracking device, connected to a Globalstar satellite network.
 This means Molly’s movements are constantly being tracked in real-time.
-When the device detects movement it sends a short message every 10 minutes with its current location to the Globalstar network.
-Our SPOT device is the Trace model, which is a one-way tracking device, and can only transmit tracking points up to the satellites.
+When the device detects movement it sends a short message every 10 minutes with its current location to the SPOT servers.
+Our device is the Trace model, which is a one-way tracking device, and can only transmit tracking points up to the satellites.
 It is not possible to receive messages (at least not messages we can see).

-With some software we wrote, we are able to query the Globalstar network and automatically create maps of our journeys from the tracking points sent.
+With some software we wrote, we are able to query the SPOT network and automatically retrieve the location points, store these location points into a database and then create maps of our journeys from the tracking point database.

 Messaging via Garmin inReach

 We have two Garmin inReach Mini devices that can send and receive messages via the Iridium satellite network.
-These are small portable devices that we use when we go hiking, and, they also have an interactive SOS feature, which can be activated in the event of a life threatening emergency.
-The Garmin inReach can request and receive weather forecasts, a particularly useful feature when travelling overland and internationally.
+These are small portable devices that we use when we go hiking, and, they also have an interactive SOS feature, which can be activated in an emergency.
+The Garmin inReach can also request and receive weather forecasts, a particularly useful feature when travelling overland and internationally.

-Like the SPOT tracker, we can query the Iridium network and automatically add track points to our maps.
+Like the SPOT tracker, we can query the Garmin network and automatically add track points to our database and maps.

 The other nice use for the inReach devices, is just to send short text messages to each other or to our friends.
 There is a small delay, unto 10 minutes, between messages, because of the way the inReach devices checks for new messages.
 But still, very useful and we use this feature often.

 Granted, we have more satellite technology than is typical, but each has its own function and benefits.
-Firstly, all three devices use different satellite networks, providing nice technology and network diversity.
-Secondly, each device performs well at one specific function: the Sat Phone for voice, the SPOT Trace for vehicle tracking and the Garmin inReach Mini for messaging and portability.
+Firstly, all four devices use different satellite networks, providing nice technology and network diversity.
+Secondly, each device performs well at one specific function: the Sat Phone for voice, the SPOT Trace for vehicle tracking, the Garmin inReach Mini for messaging and portability and Starlink for high speed Internet.

-The bigger problem with international usage is not the international coverage of the satellite networks.
+The bigger problem with using satellite technology internationally is not the international coverage.
 Rather it is our ability to cross borders with satellite based technology.
 Some countries may choose to take exception to our gadgets.
 We travelled all through Australia, South East Asia, Central Asia, Eastern and Western Europe and parts of Africa with our Sat Phone and never had a problem.
 But one day, some official is probably going to want to make life difficult for us and we may need to walk away from our Sat Phone.
 The only redeeming point is that our Sat Phone is old and not worth that much anymore.
+Starlink does not work outside the home continent, and taking a dish to either Canada or Mexico is not reported as a problem on the forums.

 On-line Map Tracking